mosaicnetworks/babble/README.md

 - `SignalRealm` or `--signal-realm`: routing domain within the signaling server.

+- `ICEServers`: a slice describing servers available to be used by ICE, such as STUN and TURN servers.

 WebRTC requires a signaling mechanism for peers to exchange connection information.
 This requires a central server, so when the WebRTC transport is used, Babble is not fully p2p anymore.
 That being said, all the  computation and